-Each year, the Charity holds several public symposia on relevant topics, led by faculty members and students and open to the general public.
-In March 2019, for example, the Charity produced an interactive event at the Migration Museum on the topic of 'Crossing Borders'.
+Each year, the Charity holds several public symposia on relevant topics, led by members of staff, faculty and the student body, and open to the general public.

 ACHIEVEMENT AND PERFORMANCE

 Indicators and Benchmarks

 The Charity utilises a number of instruments to measure the degree of success attained in meeting its objectives, including enrolment measures and analysis, student questionnaires (both quantitative and qualitative) and online course and program evaluations.